compgenomicslab/deluxpore/README.md

      ```

 > [!NOTE]
-> Although all characters are allowed in sample names, it is encouraged to avoid special characters particularly ".", to prevent processing issues.
+> Although all characters are allowed in sample names, it is encouraged to avoid special characters, particularly ".", to prevent processing issues.
+Use them exclusively to determine file extensions.

    2. Copy the example params file and edit with your paths:
       ```bash